-FEMA flood maps are changing and homeowner insurance rates will be affected
+FEMA flood map boundaries are changing and homeowner insurance rates may be affected

-FEMA is redefining flood map areas throughout South Florida, which will affect homeowner insurance rates and will force some Village property owners to purchase flood insurance.
+FEMA is redefining flood map areas throughout South Florida, which will affect homeowner insurance rates and may force some Village property owners to purchase flood insurance.

 Who is Affected?

-About 1,400 Village properties are proposed to be moved from lower risk flood zones to a high risk “Special Flood Hazard Area.”
+About 1,400 Village properties are proposed to be re-designated from lower risk flood zones to a high risk “Special Flood Hazard Area.”
 This is called an "AE Flood Zone."

-Property owners with mortgages for buildings that will be in an AE Zone will be required by their lender to purchase flood insurance, even on pre-existing mortgages.
+Property owners with mortgages for buildings that will be in these new AE Zones will be required by their lender to purchase flood insurance, even on pre-existing mortgages.

 The flood insurance rates in AE Zones are higher than the lower risk zones, and owners of buildings that are proposed to be added to the AE Zone should expect to see flood insurance rate increases.